nickmvincent/data_napkin_math/docs/CONTRIBUTING.md

 - total_tokens__llama3__tokens: Represents the total number of tokens used in the Llama3 dataset.- yearly_revenue__openai__dollars: Refers to the yearly revenue of OpenAI in dollars.
 - average_tokens_per_contribution__redpajama__tokens_per_contribution: Represents the average number of tokens per contribution in the RedPajama dataset.

+See DATASCHEMA.md in this directory for more information.

 ## Questions or Feedback?